Visit Dr Emma Casey's profile on the York Research Database to:

 I joined the Department of Sociology in 2022 as Senior Lecturer in Sociology.

 I am Senior Lecturer in Sociology in the Department of Sociology at York.
-My research broadly seeks to readdress the relative lack of prominence of sociological studies of domestic life and experiences.
+My research broadly seeks to redress the relative lack of prominence of sociological studies of domestic life and experiences.
 My edited collection 'Gender and Consumption' with Prof Lydia Martens (Keele University) brought together feminist academics working in the field of domestic consumer economies, while my doctoral research echoed this focus by producing one of the first studies of domestic routines and rituals of gambling.
 This work informed my sole-authored monograph 'Women, Pleasure and the Gambling Experience', shortlisted for the BSA Philip Abrams Memorial Prize.

 In addition to my work on gambling, my work examines the social and cultural history of a variety of everyday consumption practices, including catalogues, home-baking, shopping malls and department stores.
-Most recently, I have collaborated with Prof Jo Littler (City University) on research exploring the popular appeal of 'cleanfluencing' and with Prof Sarah Childs (Royal Holloway) and Rupa Huq, MP on a symposium and edited collection on the topic of gender and COVID_19.
+Most recently, I have collaborated with Prof Jo Littler (City University) on research exploring the popular appeal of 'cleanfluencing' and with Professor Sarah Childs (Royal Holloway) and Rupa Huq, MP on a symposium and edited collection on the topic of gender and COVID-19.

-I am currently working on a sole authored monograph entitled ‘The Return of the Housewife’ which will explore contemporary digital representations of domestic labour.
-From 2022 I am co-editor of the journal Critical Gambling Studies, an interdisciplinary and international journal which seeks to expand critical and cultural understandings of gambling.
+I am currently working on a sole authored monograph entitled ‘The Return of the Housewife’ which will be published in 2024 by Manchester University Press.
+The book will explore contemporary digital representations of domestic labour and ‘cleanfluencing’ cultures.

 Funded research includes an ESRC grant for a project exploring gambling and households (RES-000-22-4314).
 The project established a major new directive on gambling at Mass Observation Archive.
-Between 2014-2021 I sat on the editorial board of Sociology, the flagship journal of the BSA.
-I am on the Executive Board of the European Sociological Association Consumption Research Network and co-convenor of the BSA Consumption Study Group.
+Between 2014-2021, I sat on the editorial board of Sociology, the flagship journal of the BSA.
+I sit on the Editorial Board of Cultural Sociology and am co-editor of the journal Critical Gambling Studies, an interdisciplinary and international journal which seeks to expand critical and cultural understandings of gambling.

 You can listen to recent interviews and discussions here: